Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal

 Here, $W_H(t)$ is a cylindrical Brownian motion on a Hilbert space $H$, and the operator $-A$ is assumed to admit a bounded $H^{\infty}$-calculus of angle less than $\pi/2$ on $L^q(\cO)$, where $q\geq 2$ and $\cO$ is a domain in $\bR^d$.
 The result of \cite{Veraar} generalizes \eqref{krylov lp} with $f^i=0$, $i=1,\ldots,d$ as one can take $A=\Delta$ and $\cO=\bR^d$.

 One advantage of the approach based on $H^{\infty}$-calculus is that it provides a unified way of handling a class of differential operators satisfying the above mentioned condition.
-However this approach is not applicable for SPDEs with operators depending on $(\omega,t)$, and even the simplest case $A=\Delta$, it is needed that $\partial \cO$ is regular enough, that is $\partial \cO \in C^2$.
+However this approach is not applicable for SPDEs with operators depending on $(\omega,t)$, and even the simplest case $A=\Delta$, it is needed that $\partial \cO$ is regular enough, that is $\partial \cO \in \cC^2$.
 Compared to the approach based on $H^{\infty}$-calculus, Krylov's analytic approach works well for SPDEs with operators depending also on $(\omega,t)$, and it also provides the arbitrary order regularity of solutions without much extra efforts even under weaker smoothness condition on domains.